viking-sudo-rm/py-rusty-dawg/README.md

 # (Py) Rusty DAWG

-A Python wrapper for Rusty DAWG, providing seamless access to fast and memory-efficient DAWG data structures implemented in Rust.
+A Python wrapper for [Rusty DAWG](https://github.com/viking-sudo-rm/rusty-dawg), providing seamless access to fast and memory-efficient DAWG data structures implemented in Rust.

 ## Building

-First update `rusty-dawg` to the most recent version from the GitHub repo:
+First update Rusty DAWG to the most recent version from the GitHub repo:

 ```
 cargo update -p rusty-dawg